oconpa/facial_rekog_tute/README.md

 <i>server might still be running if you didn't shut it down from earlier</i>

-4. After the app has compiled successfully, click **Tools** in the toolbar up top, click **Preview** and finally click **Preview Running Application**.
+3. After the app has compiled successfully, click **Tools** in the toolbar up top, click **Preview** and finally click **Preview Running Application**.
    Open the preview in another tab by clicking the arrow / box button on the right of the search bar.

-5. In the app, you will need to navigate to the upload page by opening up the left drawer menu.
-Once on the page, try uploading an image using the upload interface; preferably a facial image, to test whether your /upload route works.
+4. In the app, you will need to navigate to the upload page by opening up the left drawer menu.
+Once on the page, try uploading an image using the upload interface; preferably a facial image, to test whether your /upload and /detect routes work.
 Make sure to click **Scan**.

-6. The webpage should hang as your missing the final piece, however to test whether the /upload route has worked you can go to your s3 bucket.
-If you've correctly followed the previous steps you should now see a file in the bucket.
-You can open and inspect it to confirm it is in fact the image you uploaded.
+5. If you've correctly followed the previous steps and all goes well, the site should save your image to the s3 with a json of detections and render the results, if their is at least one facial detection on the site.

-## Detection Time
+## Gallery Time

 Congradulations on getting this far in the workshop.
 As promised this section is your opportunity to reap on some AWS credits.
 In this workshop we have 4 challenges for you to try out.
 Each challenge relates to one functionality in the ML React App.
 Your job is to successfully connect the backend routes (lambda) through api to the web application and have the app run successfully.